abuashifan/backendAPI/.copilot/project-context.md

 ## Sub-ledger Reporting (Planned)
 Note: AR/AP subsidiary ledgers (kartu piutang/kartu utang), aging, and reconciliation to GL are not implemented as dedicated report endpoints yet.
 They are planned for Phase 5 as new sub-steps under reporting, using posted documents + allocations as the primary source (with optional reconciliation to the AR/AP control accounts in GL).

+## Charges, Discounts, and Down Payments (Planned)
+- Additional charges (e.g. shipping/freight/handling) and discounts (line-level and/or document-level) are not explicitly supported in Phase 3 document schemas/services yet.
+- Down payments (uang muka) are not implemented yet; planned support covers:
+	- Customer deposits (liability) with application to sales invoices
+	- Vendor advances (asset) with application to vendor invoices
+- Any landed-cost behavior (capitalizing purchase freight into inventory valuation) will be treated as an explicit valuation enhancement (so it does not silently distort FIFO costing).